-- (a) All existing uses." - (h) Amend Subsection 3.8 of Zoning By-law 60-94 by introducing a new Article 3.8.XX to read as follows: - "3.8.XX Notwithstanding any Article in Subsection 3.8 to the contrary, the boundaries of the OSE(1) Zone affecting the area commonly referred to as the North

-Kedron Industrial Area and generally located east of Ritson Road North, south and west of Highway 407 East and north of Nancy Diamond Boulevard may be adjusted following the preparation of either or both of an Environmental Impact Study or Engineering Study to the satisfaction of the City and the Central Lake Ontario Conservation Authority."

-- (i) Amend Subsection 27.3 of Zoning By-law 60-94 by introducing a new Article 27.3(X) to permit only industrial-type uses and to implement site specific zoning standards such as, but not necessarily limited to, a maximum height of up to 40 metres provided the height does not exceed an equivalent horizontal distance from the front lot line as measured along a 45 degree angular plane, and specifying that the minimum lot depth, as measured from a street line that is deemed to be a front line to the rear lot line, shall be 90 metres. - (j) Amend Subsection 28.3 of Zoning By-law 60-94 by introducing a new Article 28.3(X) to permit only industrial-type uses and to implement site specific zoning standards such as, but not necessarily limited to, a maximum height of up to 40 metres provided the height does not exceed an equivalent horizontal distance from the front lot line as measured along a 45 degree angular plane, and regulations governing the location and/or extent of outdoor storage. - (k) Amend Subsection 29.3 of Zoning By-law 60-94 by introducing a new Article 29.3(X) to permit only industrial-type uses and to implement site specific zoning standards such as, but not necessarily limited to, a maximum height of up to 40 metres provided the height does not exceed an equivalent horizontal distance from the front lot line as measured along a 45 degree angular plane, regulations governing the location and/or extent of outdoor storage, and a requirement for a loading space to have a minimum clear height of 4.2 metres."
+- (a) All existing uses." - (h) Amend Subsection 3.8 of Zoning By-law 60-94 by introducing a new Article 3.8.14 to read as follows: - "3.8.14 Notwithstanding any Article in Subsection 3.8 to the contrary, the boundary of areas zoned OSE(1) within the area commonly referred to as the North Kedron Industrial Area, generally located east of Ritson Road North, south and west of Highway 407 East and north of Nancy Diamond Boulevard, may be adjusted following the preparation of either or both of an Environmental Impact Study or Engineering Study to the satisfaction of the City and the Central Lake Ontario Conservation Authority." - (i) Amend Subsection 27.3 of Zoning By-law 60-94 by introducing a new Article 27.3.2 to permit only industrial-type uses and to implement site specific zoning standards such as, but not necessarily limited to, a maximum height of up to 40 metres provided the height does not exceed an equivalent horizontal distance from the front lot line as measured along a 45 degree angular plane, and specifying that the minimum lot depth, as measured from a street line that is deemed to be a front line to the rear lot line, shall be 90 metres. - (j) Introduce a new PI-A(2) (Prestige Industrial) Zone to certain areas which would permit the following uses: - (a) Controlled environment agriculture facility - (b) Data Processing Centre accessory to any permitted use in the PI-A(2) Zone - (c) Dry cleaning and laundry plant - (d) Food preparation plant - (e) Light industrial uses including light manufacturing, processing of semi manufactured goods or assembly of manufactured goods - (f) Industrially oriented office accessory to any main use permitted in the PI-A(2) Zone - (g) Printing establishment - (h) Retail accessory to any main use permitted in the PI-A(2) Zone - (i) Research and development establishment in connection with manufacturing - (j) Sales outlet accessory to any permitted use in the PI-A(2) Zone - (k) Warehouse for semi-manufactured or manufactured goods - (I) Wholesale distribution centre - (k) Amend Subsection 28.3 of Zoning By-law 60-94 by introducing a new Article 28.3.24 to permit only industrial-type uses and to implement site specific zoning standards such as, but not necessarily limited to, a maximum height of up to 40 metres provided the height does not exceed an equivalent horizontal distance from the front lot line as measured along a 45 degree angular plane, and regulations governing the location and/or extent of outdoor storage.